 Net Price: $27,681

-Located just east of Harrisburg, Pennsylvania, Elizabethtown College is a small, competitive liberal arts school with a stimulating academic environment.
-Secularist students are an increasing part of the campus population, and Elizabethtown has established its own Secular Student Alliance (SSA).
-The organization welcomes both the religious and non-religious, and members discuss how living a secular life differs from a life following organized religion.
+Elizabethtown College is located just east of Harrisburg, Pennsylvania.
+It’s a small, competitive liberal arts school with a stimulating academic environment.
+Secularist students are an increasing part of the campus population.
+Elizabethtown has established its own Secular Student Alliance (SSA).
+The organization welcomes both the religious and non-religious.
+Members discuss how living a secular life differs from a life following organized religion.
 95% of undergraduates receive financial assistance from Elizabethtown.
 In the 2014-2015 school year alone, the college awarded students over $33 million in scholarships and grants.

 #7 – Albion College